dansingjulia/neofs-testcases/cmd/frostfs-adm/docs/deploy.md

     password: "foobar"
 ```

-The storage node will be included in the network map in the next NeoFS epoch.
+The storage node will be included in the network map in the next FrostFS epoch.
 To
 speed up this process, you can increment epoch counter immediately.

 ```